mnadel/pm5/README.md

 And with that, PM5 Book will have everything it needs to update Logbook on your behalf!

-Note that the refresh token is valid for a year, so you might eventually need to run through the above auth flow again at some point.
+Note that the refresh token is valid for a year.
+With each sync we'll try obtaining a new refresh token, so you shouldn't have to re-authenticate unless you haven't used PM5-Book in over a year.
+If your auth tokens do expire, you cat visit `pm5 --authurl` to get new tokens and re-invoke `pm5 --auth`.